Jump Menu : Content | Explore | Comments | Search | Home | Sitemap | Contact | Login | Access.

 What is My WordPress Feed URL?

-[ ~{*}~ ] For future reference, this article covers each of the many ways to access your WordPress-generated feeds.
+[ WordPress RSS Feed ] For future reference, this article covers each of the many ways to access your WordPress-generated feeds1.
 Several different URL formats are available for the various types of WordPress feeds — posts, comments, and categories — for both permalink and default URL structures.
-For each example, replace “http://domain.tld/” with the URL of your blog.
+For each example, replace “http://example.com/” with the URL of your blog.
 Note: even though your blog’s main feed is accessible through many different URLs, there are clear benefits to using a single, consistent feed URL throughout your site.
+Now let’s find out what is your WordPress feed URL..

 If you have permalinks enabled on your site, your main-content (posts) feed is accessible via the following URLs, depending on which feed format you would like to use:

-Display your Default Post-Feed URLs
+Display your WordPress Feed URLs

 To determine/display the default posts feed URL for your blog’s main content, place any or all of these template tags into a useful location in one of your theme files:

-• <?php bloginfo('atom_url'); ?> (Atom format)
+Atom format <?php bloginfo('atom_url'); ?>

 WordPress Main Comments Feed